 • Vashon Island

 Vashon Artist Residency is located on the traditional, unceded land of the sx̌ʷəbabs (Swift Water People), a band of the Puyallup of the Coast Salish tribes.
-We honor their ongoing stewardship and are committed to amplifying Indigenous voices, histories, and experiences.
+We honor their ongoing stewardship and are committed to amplifying Indigenous voices, histories and experiences.

 The Island is known for its natural beauty, laid-back culture and its robust arts community.
 Vashon offers a range of local amenities just a few miles from the residency.
 These include a public library, a historical museum, grocery stores, pharmacies, restaurants, coffee shops, a movie theater, arts centers, a post office, bookstore, tool library and hardware stores.
 The island’s vibrant arts community and many active nonprofit organizations offer community support and resources.